IBM/rgan-demo-pytorch/README.md

 ## Demo notebook

-A demonstration of the r-GAN that follows the example in section 3A of the manuscript (Figure 2A-G) can be found in [this notebook](test.ipynb).
+A demonstration of the r-GAN that follows the example in section 3A of the manuscript (Figure 2A-G) can be found in [this notebook](rgan_demo.ipynb).

+The MNIST super-resolution imaging example in section 3C of the manuscript (Figure 4) can be found in [this notebook](rgan_mnist_demo_full.ipynb) in the [examples/MNIST](examples/MNIST/) folder.

 # Python Environment